See the keys, the modes, the chords and the arpeggios with the SWS!

 Since they all relate to the same shape, this should not be impossible.

-The more songs you learn, and the deeper you transcribe them, the clearer the connection will be.
+The more songs you learn, the clearer the connection will be.

-Possibly the best way to progress is to simply take an interest in whatever you can play, translate that to numbers and start tracing scales.
+Possibly the best way to progress is to simply take an interest in whatever you can already play, translate the progression to numbers and start tracing scales.